designsoliman - Fotolia

 One of the elements of mobility that has made remarkable progress over the past decade is in enterprise mobility management (EMM), in terms of the visibility it brings to device, application and information monitoring and control.
 It is key that IT assure functional EMM integration with other IT management systems, and in newer capabilities such as analytics and cloud, where management visibility is essential to success.

 Also key for IT admins to ensure they implement the best mobile strategies: regular evaluation and consequential optimization of the mobile workforce's productivity.
 After all, we grade all IT strategies and implementations based on this one key element -- if computers and networks weren't enhancing productivity, we'd all being doing something else with our days.
-The productivity element is so important, in fact, that my next article will detail how management teams can address such a critical goal.

 Make mobile centers of excellence the focus of any IT strategy